Information For Media

 The Court's media liaison is Public Information Officer David Ashenfelter, who can be reached at (313) 234-5421 or David_Ashenfelter@mied.uscourts.gov.

-Courtrooms generally are open to the public, so journalists don't need any special credentials, other than government-issued photo identification - such as a driver's license - to get into federal U.S. District Courthouses in the Eastern District of Michigan.
-Journalists may be asked to produce a media credential issued by their employer to enter the courthouses with a laptop computer.
+Courtrooms generally are open to the public, so journalists do not need special credentials, other than government-issued photo identification – such as a driver's license – to get into U.S. District Court facilities in the Eastern District of Michigan (MIED).

-Click this link to view the Media Protocol for Coverage of High Profile Cases
+Click this link to open Media Protocol for High Profile Cases

-Click this link to open the Application for Media Credentials
+Click this link to open Application for Reserved Seating Credentials for High Profile Cases

-Most court records are in electronic format, so the most convenient way for the media to obtain information from them is through the PACER (Public Access to Court Electronic Records) database.
-It can be accessed at the Clerk's Office or by opening a PACER account.
-To open a PACER account, contact the PACER Service Center at (800) 676-6856 or go to https://pacer.psc.uscourts.gov/pscof/regWizard.jsf.
+Most court records are in electronic format, so the most convenient way for journalists to obtain them is through the PACER (Public Access to Court Electronic Records) database.
+PACER may be accessed at the Clerk's Office or by opening a PACER account.
+To open a PACER account, contact the PACER Service Center at (800) 676-6856 or go to https://pacer.psc.uscourts.gov/pscof/regWizard.jsf